jminjares4/Microprocessor-2-Lab-Template/Additional_Labs/Lab_10/README.md

-# LAB 10 WiFi and Internet of Things (IOT): Servo Motor Control
+# Lab 10 WiFi and Internet of Things (IOT): Servo Motor Control

 ### Objective
 * Using the provided code, create a soft access point.
 Use your last name as the ssid and your ID as password